🗓 30/08/2023 👤 Tessa Zimmermann

 In search of the solution

-We took the plunge and tried several methods to rescue our nut puree and bring it back to its creamy form.
+We took the plunge and tried several methods to rescue our nut butter and bring it back to its creamy form.
 To do this, we first did some research and spoiler alert: we found a surprisingly simple method.
 If you're curious and the other methods don't interest you, skip right to the bottom of the article to "Our Conclusion."

 Solution idea 1: Turn nutmeal upside down

-In this case, the nut puree should mix with the oil again by itself.
+In this case, the nut butter should mix with the oil again by itself.
 That sounds very simple, at least at first.
 We tried this method with our organic peanut butter.
 Our peanut butter jar stood upside down for two hours.
 Although the oil was distributed in the jar, it did not really combine with the nut mass.

 Solution idea 2: Gentle heating